Analysis of Classifier-Free Guidance Weight Schedulers

 \subsection{Text-to-image generation with heuristic schedulers}

 We study the linear and the cosine scheduler on text-to-image generation.
-The results for all proposed heuristics are in sup.\ mat.\ Tables~\ref{tab: sd heuristics} and \ref{tab: sdxl heuristics}, where we observe a similar trend as before: heuristic functions with increasing shape report the largest gains on both SD1.5 and SDXL.
+The results for all proposed heuristics are in Appx.
+Tables~\ref{tab: sd heuristics} and \ref{tab: sdxl heuristics}, where we observe a similar trend as before: heuristic functions with increasing shape report the largest gains on both SD1.5 and SDXL.

-\textbf{Dataset and Metrics.} We use text-to-image models pre-trained on LAION~\cite{schuhmann2022laion}, which contains $5$B high-quality images with paired textual descriptions.
-For evaluation, we use the COCO~\cite{lin2014microsoft} val set with $30,000$ text-image paired data.
+\textbf{Dataset and Metrics.} We use text-to-image models pre-trained on LAION~\citep{schuhmann2022laion}, which contains $5$B high-quality images with paired textual descriptions.
+For evaluation, we use the COCO~\citep{lin2014microsoft} val set with $30,000$ text-image paired data.

-We use three metrics: (i) \textit{Fréchet inception distance (FID)} for the fidelity of generated images; (ii) \textit{CLIP-Score (CS)}~\cite{radford2021learning} to assess the alignments between the images and their corresponding text prompts; (iii) \textit{Diversity (Div)} to measure the model's capacity to yield varied content.
-For this, we compute the standard deviation of image embeddings via Dino-v2~\cite{oquab2023dinov2} from multiple generations of the same prompt (more details for Diversity in sup.\ mat.\ ). \\ We compute FID and CS for a sample set of $10,000$ images against the COCO dataset in a zero-shot fashion~\cite{rombach2022high,saharia2022photorealistic}.
+We use three metrics: (i) \textit{Fréchet inception distance (FID)} for the fidelity of generated images; (ii) \textit{CLIP-Score (CS)}~\citep{radford2021learning} to assess the alignments between the images and their corresponding text prompts; (iii) \textit{Diversity (Div)} to measure the model's capacity to yield varied content.
+For this, we compute the standard deviation of image embeddings via Dino-v2~\citep{oquab2023dinov2} from multiple generations of the same prompt (more details for Diversity in Appendix). \\ We compute FID and CS for a sample set of $10,000$ images against the COCO dataset in a zero-shot fashion~\citep{rombach2022high,saharia2022photorealistic}.
 For diversity, we resort to two text description subsets from COCO: $1000$ \textit{longest captions} and \textit{shortest captions} each (-L and -S in Figure~\ref{fig:SD1.5main}) to represent varying descriptiveness levels; longer captions provide more specific conditions than shorter ones, presumably leading to less diversity.
 We produce 10 images for each prompt using varied sampling noise.